Cass Review: Hilary Cass's response

 She also said that the review was not about defining what trans means or rolling back healthcare, stating: "There are young people who absolutely benefit from a medical pathway, and we need to make sure that those young people have access – under a research protocol, because we need to improve the research – but not assume that that's the right pathway for everyone."

 In a May 2024 interview with WBUR-FM, Cass responded to WPATH's criticism about prioritising non-medical care, saying the review did not take a position about which is best.
 Cass hoped that "every young person who walks through the door should be included in some kind of proper research protocol" and for those "where there is a clear, clinical view" that the medical pathway is best will still receive that, and be followed up to eliminate the "black hole of not knowing what's best".
 Responding to claims that the review assumed a trans outcome was the worst outcome for a child, Cass emphasised that a medical pathway, with lifetime implications and treatment, required caution but "it's really important to say that a cis outcome and a trans outcome have equal value".

+In June 2026, in the midst of a pressure campaign by some politicians calling for the proposed clinical trial into puberty blockers to be scrapped, Cass said in an interview with BBC that she believes that since her review was published, the risks about puberty blockers had been "exaggerated" and that "we genuinely don't know if there are harms" and that a clinical trial was "essential" to figure out "whether these drugs are helpful or not".

-Global reception
+Global medical reception

-Professional organisations and transgender health providers have widely criticised the Review's findings.
+Professional organisations and transgender health providers have widely criticised the review's findings.